-A Bond Fund would generally be entitled to make up distribution accounts in such a way that the income distribution (including accumulations of income, which are deemed to be paid and reinvested as capital) to shareholders is treated as if it were interest for UK tax purposes.
-If so entitled, the Fund intends that distributions will be made in this way.
+A Bond Sub-Fund would generally be entitled to make up distribution accounts in such a way that the income distribution (including accumulations of income, which are deemed to be paid and reinvested as capital) to unitholders is treated as if it were interest for UK tax purposes.
+If so entitled, the Sub-fund intends that distributions will be made in this way.

-- The treatment of distributions as interest distributions for UK tax purposes is significant because: - distributions made should be deductible for corporation tax purposes against UK taxable income.
+The treatment of distributions as interest distributions for UK tax purposes is significant because:

-The income, less interest distributions, expenses (including the ACD's and Depositary's fees) and any non-UK withholding taxes, is subject to UK corporation tax at a rate equal to the basic rate of income tax (currently 20%).
+- distributions made should be deductible for corporation tax purposes against UK taxable income. - The income, less interest distributions, expenses (including the Manager's and Trustee's fees) and any non-UK withholding taxes, is subject to UK corporation tax at a rate equal to the basic rate of income tax (currently 20%).
 Any corporation tax charge should not be significant.

-Capital gains (except insofar as treated as accrued income gains - see above) accruing to a Bond Fund will be exempt from UK tax on chargeable gains.
+Capital gains (except insofar as treated as accrued income gains - see above) accruing to a Bond Sub-Fund will be exempt from UK tax on chargeable gains.

-Taxation of a Shareholder - Equity Sub-Fund
+Taxation of a Unitholder - Equity Sub-Fund